techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 [FileUploadParser](https://www.django-rest-framework.org/api-guide/parsers/#fileuploadparser) parses raw file upload content.
 The `request.data` property will be a dictionary with a single key `file` containing the uploaded file.

+Thiw view will process the http request sent via `HttpClient` from the Angular 10 frontend for uploading the image.

 ### Adding the Upload URL

-In `uploadapp` create an `urls.py` file and add the following code:
+In `uploadapp` create an `urls.py` file and add the following code create an image uploading endpoint:

 ```python
 from django.urls import path